Get MocaccinoOS Desktop!

 From a developer standpoint, MOS takes a unique approach on package building, allowing developers to iterate locally changes to the packages very easily, thanks to the Luet flexible backend approach.
 You can use Docker to build packages locally, or Kubernetes to build them in your cluster

-Migrating from Sabayon to MocaccinoOS Desktop
+Migrating existing systems to MocaccinoOS Desktop

 Running Docker on Mocaccino Desktop